The Ocean 4:150:00/4:15

 Steven Gellman (lead vocals, guitar) is a solo performing singer/songwriter.
 He also performs as part of a trio with Margaret Wolfe (harmony vocals, percussion, harmonica) and Doug Poplin (cello, vocals).
 The full band includes Dan Binstock on piano/keyboards.

-Steven got his musical start teaching himself to play with a dime store guitar and the sheet music to Joan Jett’s I Love Rock n Roll.
-While his dream of playing in a rock band never came to fruition, Steven quickly found his passion for folk music co-founding the 90s folk-rock group Diamond Rose.
-When the band broke up, Steven decided to strike out on his own as a solo act.
-His debut release Photobook garnered critical acclaim – he was nominated for 4 awards from The Washington Area Music Association Awards (WAMA) and by The Gay/Lesbian American Music Awards (GLAMA) for Debut Album of the Year.
+Armed with a dime store guitar and the sheet music to I Love Rock n Roll by Joah Jett, Gellman taught himself how to play guitar with one thought on his mind - he wanted to play in a rock band.
+But his rock n roll heart came with a “John Denver-ish voice” (Music Monthly) and Gellman soon found his passion for folk music founding the ‘90s folk-rock group Diamond Rose.
+When the band broke up, as first bands are apt to do, Gellman struck out on his own releasing a solo, full-length album to critical acclaim.
+Photobook was nominated for 4 awards from The Washington Area Music Association Awards (WAMA) and by The Gay/Lesbian American Music Awards (GLAMA) for Debut Album of the Year.
 His follow-up release, Return to Summer Lake, was hailed by Billboard Magazine as “essential for fans of sensitive acoustic music.”
+In 2022, Gellman was a Wammie Award finalist for best folk artist.

 “Essential for fans of sensitive acoustic music.”